-Here are just 20 Tasmanian facts that I hope are reason enough to convince you to visit to learn and see more!
+Here are just 20 facts about Tasmania that I hope are reason enough to convince you to visit to learn and see more!

 1.It Has The Cleanest Air in the World